 - As of December 2017, Canada's domestic banks authorized more than $225 billion in credit to SMEs across the country.
 Authorized lending to SMEs has increased by 22 per cent, or by $39 billion, since the end of 2012.4

-- Approval rates are quite high: 82 per cent of all SMEs that applied for debt financing were approved.5
+- Approval rates are quite high: 87 per cent of all SMEs that applied for debt financing from a financial institution were approved.5

 - Approval rates for rural SMEs are higher for rural SMEs than for their urban counterparts.6